Old Wave

-Old Wave is the ninth studio album by English rock musician Ringo Starr.
+Old Wave is the ninth studio album by the English rock musician Ringo Starr.
 It was originally released in June 1983, on the label Bellaphon, and is the two-year follow-up to his 1981 album Stop and Smell the Roses.
 The title is a play on new wave music.

 Background and recording

 After John Lennon's murder in December 1980, Starr returned home to England to live at Tittenhurst Park, which Starr had purchased from Lennon in 1973.
 In early 1982, Starr was eager to move on to his next solo project.
 Deciding that he needed more consistency this time around, he would work with only one producer, Joe Walsh, a former member of the recently disbanded Eagles.
 Walsh and Starr had known each other since the mid-1970s, having met and befriended each other in Los Angeles.
 Walsh immediately agreed to work with Starr and they met at Tittenhurst in February to begin writing material.
 Recording began shortly afterwards and instrumental backing tracks for seven songs were recorded at Startling Studios, after Starr had previously converted Lennon's recording studio.
 Engineering duties were handled by Jim Nipor.
 These sessions were mainly done with a team consisting of Starr on drums and percussion, Walsh on guitar and backing vocals, Mo Foster on bass and both Gary Brooker and Chris Stainton on keyboards.

 Sessions came to a halt when Walsh and Nipor went to California on 19 March.
 Sessions recommenced on 6 April for a few days until 16 April.
 On 15 April, Rolling Stone broke the news that Starr was "in London working on a new album with Joe Walsh acting as the producer."
 Lead vocals were laid down from 19 to 23 April.
 Sometime in May, Starr requested permission from the Windsor and Maidenhead District Council to build a new building on his Tittenhurst Park land, which he would use for video and recording purposes.
 Sessions resumed from 31 May until 10 June; the next day, taking the masters recorded up to that point with him, Starr and his wife Barbara Bach flew from London to Los Angeles, and returned on 14 June.
 The album was finished with a third batch of sessions from 24 June into early July.

 "Everybody's in a Hurry But Me" came about from a jam session between the Who bassist John Entwistle, drummer and percussionist Ray Cooper and Eric Clapton.
 "As Far as We Can Go" was originally recorded at Sweet Silence Studios in Copenhagen, Denmark, on 23 July 1978.
 From that original rendition, only the vocal was used.
-Walsh re-recorded an entirely new track utilizing one of the latest technology synthesizers.
+Walsh re-recorded an entirely new track using one of the latest technology synthesizers.